- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

-Fans of cycling may want to venture even further on the Island Line Trail, which combines the Burlington Bike Path with several additional miles of trail, literally bringing you out into the Champlain Islands in the center of the lake.
+Fans of biking may want to venture even further on the Island Line Trail, which combines the Burlington Bike Path with several additional miles of trail, literally bringing you out into the Champlain Islands in the center of the lake.
 It’s a breathtaking journey and a unique experience.

 Need to rent bikes?
 Local Motion has a rental office right along the bike path at the waterfront, and they also offer a one-of-a-kind bike ferry that can bring you and your wheels from the Island Line Trail onto South Hero Island.

-Enjoy a few scoops of Vermont’s Finest – Ben & Jerry’s Ice Cream!
+11. Enjoy a few scoops of Vermont’s Finest – Ben & Jerry’s Ice Cream!

 You’ve probably had Ben & Jerry’s before, but have you had it in the place where it originated?
 Ben & Jerry’s is the most delicious ice cream, and they have a shop offering scoops, shakes, and much more right on Church Street.
-The shop is super cute and colorful and (bonus) it smells incredible.
+The shop is super cute and colorful and (bonus) it smells incredible inside!

 If you’re a real ice cream fan, you might consider a day trip to Waterbury, where the official Ben & Jerry’s factory is located.
 Take a factory tour, enjoy a free scoop of your favorite flavor, and pay your respects at the flavor graveyard, where failed creations find eternal rest.

-Attend a show at the Vermont Comedy Club
+13. Attend a show at the Vermont Comedy Club

 You’re sure to be in for some laughs at the Vermont Comedy Club, a relatively new venue that hosts some amazing big-name acts.

-Explore nearby hiking trails
+15. Explore nearby hiking trails